Lilypad-Tech/lilypad-module-lilysay/README.md

 To run this demo you will need lilypad installed into your local development environment, check out the [docs to get started](https://lilypad.team/cli).

+Once the lilypad CLI is installed, run the following to test out the lilysay module.

 ```
 lilypad run github.com/lilypad-tech/lilypad-module-lilysay:0.1.0 -i Message='Hello lilypad world'
 ```